louislamont/ALZ-APOE/README.md

 ![PCDHGC4 exon differential expression](https://github.com/louislamont/ALZ-APOE/blob/main/plots/splicing/PCDHGC4-exonusage.png)

-Visualizing the locus containing PCDHGC3 and PCDHGC4 suggests a switch from PCDHGC3 to PCDHGC4 in E4 cells.
+PCDHGC3 and 4 share their last exons, so the exon-level differential expression data potentially indicates a switch from one PCDHGC3 to 4.
+More directly, if we look at expression data coming from the locus containing PCDHGC3 and PCDHGC4, we can see a clear difference in the initial exons, while expression looks similar for the latter exons.
+This suggests a switch from PCDHGC3 to PCDHGC4 expression in E4 cells.

 ![PCDHGC switch](https://github.com/louislamont/ALZ-APOE/blob/main/plots/splicing/PCDHGC3-IGV.png)